Razak Abalora

-Razak Abalora (born 4 September 1996) is a Ghanaian professional footballer who plays for the Moldovan National Division team Sheriff Tiraspol as a goalkeeper.
-He joined the club from Tanzanian side Azam F.C. on a free transfer.
+Razak Abalora (born 4 September 1996) is a Ghanaian professional footballer who plays for Kazakhstan Premier League club Zenis as a goalkeeper.

 Club career

 Abalora joined the Feyenoord Academy and went on to spend three years before joining the senior team now called West African Football Academy (WAFA).
 Abalora spent the next five years at the Ghanaian Premier League team before he moved to Azam.
 He joined Azam on a three-year deal in July 2017.

 In October 2020, he joined Asante Kotoko on as a free agent on 3-year contract.
 He made his debut on 20 December 2020, in a 1–0 victory over Dreams.
 He was appointed the deputy captain of the club to Ismail Abdul-Ganiyu.
 He left the club in 2022 and joined Sheriff Tiraspol.
 He played 33 league matches and kept 17 clean sheets.

 In January 2022, Abalora joined Moldovan football club Sheriff Tiraspol on a three-year contract.
 This made him the fourth Ghanaian player to join the club in the space of two years.

+In August 2024, Abalora joined Albanian football club AF Elbasani on a three-year contract.
+He replaced the existing goalkeeper Klevi Totoshi, after bad performances by this goalkeeper.